almaghboub/tajway/replit.md

     - Safari private mode safety: Wrapped localStorage access in try/catch with graceful fallback to English
     - Result: App now works perfectly in both LTR and RTL modes without any freezing on iOS Safari
     - E2E tested: Language toggle, dialogs, navigation, and all interactions work correctly in both directions
+  - **CRITICAL FIX: Mobile Dialog Opening in RTL Mode (October 15, 2025)**:
+    - Root cause: Dialog component used `left-[50%]` positioning which doesn't automatically flip in RTL mode, causing dialogs to render off-screen in Arabic
+    - Mobile freezing: Dialog overlay lacked proper touch event handling, causing app to freeze on mobile when attempting to open dialogs in RTL
+    - Solution implemented:
+      1. Changed dialog positioning from `left-[50%]` to `start-[50%]` - CSS logical property that automatically becomes `left` in LTR and `right` in RTL
+      2. Added `touch-none` class to dialog overlay to prevent mobile touch event blocking
+    - Result: Dialogs now open smoothly and are properly centered in both English (LTR) and Arabic (RTL) on all mobile devices
+    - Verified: E2E tested on mobile viewport (iPhone 14) - dialog opens/closes without freezing in both language modes

 # External Dependencies